Colin Munro

 Colin Munro (born 11 March 1987) is a South African born former New Zealand international cricketer, who played for New Zealand cricket team.
-He was a member of the New Zealand Under-19 side and is currently a member of the Auckland cricket team.
+He was a member of the New Zealand Under-19 team and is currently a member of the Auckland cricket team.
 He was a part of the New Zealand squad to finish as runners-up at the 2019 Cricket World Cup.

 Early life

 Munro was born the youngest of 4 boys, in early spring, 1987, with three older brothers.
 He attended Maidstone Primary School in Tongaat and after moving to New Zealand, attended Pakuranga College and played in the school's 1st XI cricket team.
 Munro represented New Zealand in the Under-19 Cricket World Cup held in Sri Lanka in 2006.

 Domestic and T20 franchise career

 In 2012-13, he and Craig Cachopa added 377 runs for the sixth wicket against the Wellington Firebirds in the Plunket Shield, falling two runs shy of the sixth wicket partnership record.
 He scored the second highest score for the Auckland Aces of 269 unbeaten with 27 fours and 14 sixes behind Bill Carson's record score of 290 set back in 1936/37.

 In January 2017, Munro signed for the Sydney Sixers in the Big Bash League and made his debut in front of 39,756 at the SCG against the Thunder.

 In March, 2018, as his international form in T20 not translating in ODIs, and with the 2019 Cricket World Cup looming, Munro decided to forego the rest of the 2017/18 and 2018/2019 Plunket Shield test seasons and focuses solely on white ball cricket.
 This also includes international Test cricket.

 In September 2018, he was named in Balkh's squad in the first edition of the Afghanistan Premier League tournament.
 In June 2019, he was selected to play for the Brampton Wolves franchise team in the 2019 Global T20 Canada tournament.
 He was released by the Delhi Capitals ahead of the 2020 IPL auction.

 Ahead of the 2020 PSL Draft, he was released by Karachi Kings.
 In December 2019, he was drafted by Islamabad United as first pick of the Diamond Category round at the 2020 PSL draft.

 In June 2020, he was offered a contract by Auckland ahead of the 2020–21 domestic cricket season.
 In July 2020, he was named in the Trinbago Knight Riders squad for the 2020 Caribbean Premier League.
 He was signed by Manchester Originals for The Hundred 2021 tournament.

 In December 2021, he was signed by Islamabad United following the players' draft for the 2022 Pakistan Super League.
 He was part of Perth Scorchers for the 2021–22 Big Bash League season but on 9 January 2022, he was tested positive for COVID-19.

 In April 2022, he was bought by the Trent Rockets for the 2022 season of The Hundred in England.